Afghanistan–Pakistan relations: Tensions

+International disputes

+Lack of mutual trust

+Further Afghanistan–Pakistan tensions have arisen concerning a variety of issues, as such relations have been precarious and delicate.
+The TTP's attacks lead to growing tension between the Afghan Taliban government and Pakistan.
+Border tensions between Afghanistan and Pakistan have escalated to an unprecedented degree following recent instances of violence along the border.
+The Durand Line witnesses frequent occurrences of suicide bombings, airstrikes, or street battles on an almost daily basis.
+The Taliban-led Afghan government has also accused Pakistan of undermining relations between Afghanistan and China and creating discord between the neighbouring countries.

 Deportation of Afghan refugees

 As relations between the two countries deteriorated following the return of the Taliban to power in Afghanistan, Pakistan has since stepped up its efforts to expel Afghan refugees from its territory.

 On 3 October 2023, Pakistan ordered all undocumented Afghan asylum seekers—estimated at 1.7 million individuals—to leave the country by November.
 The Taliban government called the decision "unacceptable" and urged Pakistan to reconsider.

 The year 2025 saw an elevenfold increase to the arrests of Afghans compared to the year prior, according to the UNHCR.
 At least 100,971 Afghans were detained between 1 January and 8 November 2025, compared with 9,066 during the same period in 2024.

-On 5 February 2025, the UN refugee and migration agencies, UNHCR and International Organization for Migration (IOM), expressed concern over Pakistan’s plan to begin a new phase of mass deportations targeting nearly 3 million Afghan nationals, including refugees, documented and undocumented migrants, and individuals awaiting relocation to Western countries.
+On 5 February 2025, the UN refugee and migration agencies, UNHCR and International Organization for Migration (IOM), expressed concern over Pakistan's plan to begin a new phase of mass deportations targeting nearly 3 million Afghan nationals, including refugees, documented and undocumented migrants, and individuals awaiting relocation to Western countries.
 The response followed Prime Minister Shehbaz Sharif’s approval of a multistage plan mandating the immediate relocation of all Afghans from Islamabad and Rawalpindi to designated camps prior to repatriation.
 The UN agencies called for clarity on the plan’s timeline and urged Pakistan to uphold human rights standards, including due process for holders of Afghan Citizen Cards, whose number stood over 800,000.

 In March 2025, Pakistan extended the deportation program to all documented Afghan migrants and ordered them to leave by 31 March.
 The directive was issued after the Afghan Ministry of Refugee and Repatriation Affairs urged Pakistan to slow down the expulsion of Afghans.
 The directive called on every individual with an Afghan Citizen Card to leave.
 However, the deadline was extended to 30 April.
 In April, Pakistan expelled over 80,000 Afghan nationals.